-To Buy, or Not to Buy: Air Fryer
+To Buy or Not to Buy: Air Fryer

 Another investment I made when I bought my Air Fryer was oil spray bottles.
 I have a set called EVO spray bottles.
 I have olive oil in one and canola oil in another.
 If something does need to be squirted with oil, I use these bottles.
 One spray equals ¼ teaspoon.
 I usually only need 2 sprays – ½ teaspoon – way less oil than I’d use if I fried in a pan or in a fryer.

 What have I made in my Air Fryer?
 It might be easier to say what I haven’t made.
 The unit sits on my countertop at all times.
-I use it to cook bacon, sausage, Parmesan chicken breasts, buttermilk fried chicken, steak, meatballs, Parmesan potatoes, frozen pretzels, frozen appetizers, baked potatoes…I’ve even made homemade pizza in the Air Fryer.
+I use it to cook bacon, sausage, Parmesan chicken breasts, buttermilk fried chicken, steak, meatballs, Parmesan potatoes, frozen pretzels, frozen appetizers, baked potatoes tator tot casserole…I’ve even made homemade pizza in the Air Fryer.

 Verdict: The Air Fryer is a must-have kitchen appliance.
 Not only will you be cooking healthier food without oil, you might even see the numbers decrease on your scale, without even trying.
 The Air Fryer might not be the best appliance for really large families (unless you have more than one Air Fryer), but for a single person or small family, it will make preparing meals a lot easier.